bjcosta/landscaping/pond/README.md

 In contrast to koi builds, there appears to be a more recent movement of what I am calling Aquascape ponds (largely fulled by the company making many of the components for these ponds, though not the only group doing so).
 These ponds seem to have quite a different style on builds:

-* Tiered shelf design with planting pockets, usually multiple smaller walls (thus less volume), using natural dirt under liner (not concrete) + rocks above liner
+* Tiered shelf design with planting pockets, usually multiple smaller walls (thus less volume), using natural dirt under liner (not concrete) + Positive: rocks above liner
 * Usually put loose rocks on the bottom and cover liner so not visible
 * Rarely a bottom drain or any pumps on the bottom
 * A skimmer (Or intake bay which I like the concept of) for surface filtration
-* A waterfall of some kind for aeration + upflow bio-filtration
+* A waterfall of some kind for aeration and upflow bio-filtration

 # Aspects of Pond Design